 The Soviets declared war on Japan on Aug.
 9 after the alleged A-bombs were dropped.
-This was an opportunistic war fought until VJ Day, Sept.
+This was an opportunistic war fought until V.J.
+Day on Sept.
 2, and it allowed the Soviet Union a toehold in Manchuria and North Korea.
 It had zero strategic purpose or necessity for the U.S. Rather, it was just more Soviet looting and spoils.
 Receiving little mention is that 560,000 to 760,000 Japanese personnel in the Soviet Union and Mongolia were interned to work in labor camps as POWs.
-Of them, it is estimated that between 60,000-347,000 died in captivity – not much transparency exists on this affair.
+Of them, it is estimated that between 60,000 and 347,000 died in captivity.
+Not much transparency exists on this affair.

 In addition, FDR, one of the nastiest characters of that era, determined that peace could not come until Japanese (and American servicemen) had suffered more.
 The measure of FDR as a war criminal and mass murderer can be found in the realization that he dismissed MacArthur’s report after only a “casual reading” and described the general as a “poor politician.”
 In reality, MacArthur was on the righteous side of history.

 Thus, around the time of FDR’s death on April 12, 1945, and the hand off of power to poorly informed Truman, three different peace initiatives by Japan were rebuffed.